 Ending Child Support

-Depending on which comes last, when the child reaches the age of 18 or graduates high school, child support payments end.
-This process must begin by going through the court rather than stopping payments immediately.
-At this stage, the noncustodial parent must file to terminate child support in family court.
+Depending on which occurs last, when the child reaches the age of 18 or graduates from high school, child support payments may be eligible to end.
+However, this does not happen automatically.

-Conner & Roberts, PLLC Can Help You Navigate Paying Child Support
+Conner & Roberts, PLLC, Can Help You Navigate Paying Child Support

-The process and variables of paying child support can be an unclear path to walk yourself.
+The process and variables of paying child support can be unclear to walk through.
 Our team at Connor & Roberts, PLLC has 40 years of proven legal experience in family law and divorce to support you in your situation.
-Contact us by phone at (423) 299-4489 or online today for a free initial consultation.
+We are experienced and knowledgeable in child support law and ready to guide you through the process.